-At Goggin-Carroll, dancers learn traditional and contemporary solo dances, as well as ceili (pronounced kay-lee) group dancing.
+At Goggin-Stewart, dancers learn traditional and contemporary solo dances, as well as ceili (pronounced kay-lee) group dancing.
 Boys and girls ages four and up are welcome to join the School, and new sessions start each September, January and April (although feel free to get in touch at any time for a possible mid-session registration).
 One doesn't need to be Irish to learn Irish dancing.

-Goggin-Carroll enjoys an affiliation with the McGahan Lees Irish Dance Academy, in England.
+Goggin-Stewart enjoys an affiliation with the McGahan Lees Irish Dance Academy, in England.
 This relationship helps our staff keep abreast of the latest teaching techniques and trends in Irish dance worldwide.
 It also affords our advanced students unique opportunities to train with accomplished dancers and instructors from around the world.

 The curriculum changes as the dancers progress through the levels, but it always focuses on proper technique of timing, rhythm, posture and foot placement, in a classroom atmosphere that is both challenging and encouraging.